 Church of England schools should be both distinctively Christian and inclusive communities.
-The admissions policy must also have regard to the schools Trust deed.
-In VA and Foundation schools and academies, the Governing Body is the admission authority and draws up the admission policy in consultation with the Diocese, the LA and all other admission authorities in the area.
+The admissions policy must also have regard to the school's Trust Deed.
+In VA and Foundation schools, the Governing Body (and in academies the Trust Board) is the admission authority and draws up the admission policy in consultation with the Diocese, the LA and all other admission authorities in the area.
 Admission policies must conform to the Government's Admissions Code.